Government Contractor Transition Plan

-What GAO Found With the Contractor Transition Plan Evaluation
+What GAO Found With the Government Contract Transition Plan Evaluation

-GAO also agreed that the Army unreasonably failed to account for the fact that in the awardee’s proposed contractor transition plan, the government would have to pay the incumbent to perform and that under DRS’s technical proposal, its proposed transition plan would actually save the Army money.
+GAO also agreed that the Army unreasonably failed to account for the fact that in the awardee’s proposed government contract transition plan, the government would have to pay the incumbent to perform and that under DRS’s technical proposal, its proposed contractor transition plan would actually save the Army money.
+Find out more about best value evaluations.

-What Protestor Did Correctly About the Project Transition Plan at GAO
+What Protestor Did Correctly About Its Project Transition Plan at GAO

 When companies file a bid protest, they should articulate how the contracting agency failed to consider their proposal as submitted.